ThiriLojan/Python-Projects/Tracks_Number_And_PhoneBook/README.md

 ## **Platform Used**
 - **Python:** Core language for scripting and application logic
 - **Tkinter:** For creating a graphical user interface (GUI)
-- **phonenumbers Library:** For phone number validation and location tracking
+- **phonenumbers Library:** For Phone Number validation and location tracking
 - **External APIs (OpenCage Geocode):** For enhanced location tracking and additional data